glevner-adsk/GolaemForUSD/HYDRA.md

 If a Golaem character contains a rigid mesh (no skinning or blend shapes), GolaemHydra can theoretically reuse a single instance of that mesh to save memory.
-For now, though, that feature is deactivated.
+For now, though, that feature is disabled.

 GolaemHydra Attributes